seductivegeese/new-grad-guide/README.md

   - **In/Out of Network:** Insurance providers will partner with hospitals and clinics to provide a discount or exclusive service for you.
 If you go to these &quot;in-network&quot; providers, then it would be cheaper than if you went &quot;out-of-network:.
 More on this in a second.

+   - **Balance Billing:** Balance billing occurs when you visit an out of network provider.
+The provider will charge you the difference between what your insurance consider a &quot;customary charge&quot; (ie. what they would have paid to an in network provider for the same procedure).
+Some states (including California) have enacted laws against this practice (especially in emergency situations), but you should still avoid visiting out of network providers if possible.

   - **What about Canada/International?** You might qualify as out of network when you seek medical treatment abroad.

 **Types of Health Plans**